 The following is a summary of the material terms of shares of our common stock as set forth in our charter and is qualified in its entirety by reference to our charter.
 Under our charter, we have authority to issue a total of 1,100,000,000 shares of capital stock.
 On June 12, 2017, we renamed our common stock as Class A shares and reclassified certain Class A shares into three new share classes.
-Of the 1,100,000,000 shares of capital stock, \$0.01 par value per share, authorized, 250,000,000 shares are classified as Class A shares, 250,000,000 shares are classified as Class I shares, 250,000,000 are classified as Class T shares and 100,000,000 shares of capital stock are classified as preferred stock.
-Our board of directors, with the approval of a majority of the entire board of directors and without any action by our stockholders, may amend our charter from time to time to increase or decrease the aggregate number of shares of capital stock of any class or series that we have authority to issue.
+Of the 1,100,000,000 shares of capital stock, \$0.01 par value per share, authorized, 250,000,000 shares are classified as Class A shares, 250,000,000 shares are classified as Class D shares, 250,000,000 shares are classified as Class I shares, 250,000,000 are classified as Class T shares and 100,000,000 shares of capital stock are classified as preferred stock.
+We have no Class D stockholders, and while Class D shares are still authorized, we are not currently offering or selling Class D shares in any offering.
+Our board of directors, with the approval of a majority of the entire board of directors and without any action by our stockholders, may amend our charter from time to time to increase or decrease the aggregate number of shares of capital stock or the number of shares of capital stock of any class or series that we have authority to issue.